-Depending on the specifics of your election, there are better ways to handle a non-technical voting population than others, so we have multiple ways you can do this!
+Depending on the specifics of your vote, there are better ways to handle a non-technical voting population than others, so we have multiple ways you can do this!

 We have ways of allowing for a representative from the organization to cast a vote on a paper-based voter's behalf.
 Each of your voters has a unique access key assigned to them that the organization can surface and enter into https://electionbuddy.com/ballot.
 The key assigns the vote to that voter, so using the voter's key on their behalf will assign the vote to them.
 For instructions on surfacing an access key, please refer to our related article on Surfacing an Access Key.

-Only include contact information (either an email address, cellphone number or mailing address) for the voters who will be receiving an electronic notice to vote.
+Only include contact information (either an email address, cellphone number, or mailing address) for the voters who will be receiving an electronic notice to vote.
 The contact information should be blank for the voters who will not be receiving an electronic notice to vote.

-When your election is live, you will have the ability to download access keys for voters without contact information.
+When your vote is live, you will have the ability to download access keys for voters without contact information.
 If you download all voters' access keys, you will not be able to modify any contact information for those voters with contact information.

 The representative takes that key and inputs it into electionbuddy.com/ballot.

 This opens up the ballot.
 The representative then walks the voter through the ballot and records their choices on the ballot.

 The representative will need to verify the ballot in the same way that the voter would if they were submitting their vote themselves by reviewing the voter's choices with them.